 Here are some of the ways this philosophy has manifested itself in Kandji:

-- 150+ device controls: As the only MDM with a pre-built library of security controls (over 150 and growing), Kandji includes the industry’s first macOS compliance framework that automatically enforces and remediates issues, even when your devices are offline.
+- 150+ device controls: As the only MDM with a pre-built library of security controls (over 150 and growing), Kandji includes the industry’s first macOS compliance agent that automatically enforces and remediates issues, even when your devices are offline.

 - User-initiated enrollment: Our enrollment portal makes it easy to import your users from G Suite or Office 365 and invite them to enroll their own devices quickly and painlessly.